 The course will be primarily delivered in-person.
-Occasionally some lectures will be presented online either live over zoom during the lecture time or recorded lectures will be posted on the class website in carmen.
+Occasionally some lectures will be presented online either live over zoom during the lecture time or recorded lectures will be posted on the class website in carmen (up to 25% of the total lecture hours).
+Please visit the following link for more information on OSU's in-person teaching modality. https://teaching.resources.osu.edu/glossary/term/modality-mode

 Each week we will cover approximately 165 minutes of content in total.
-You will be responsible for attending live in-person and any recorded videos as well as studying the material that is assigned.
-In addition to the lecture videos, assignments will be posted on the class website.
+You will be responsible for attending in-person and any live online/recorded videos as well as studying the material that is assigned.
+All incomplete and annotated lecture slides will be posted on the class website in Carmen.
+In addition to the lectures, assignments will also be posted on the class website.
 You will be given ample time to complete the assignments.